Meda Variakojytė

 Meda Variakojytė (born 3 May 2007) is a Lithuanian figure skater.
-She is the 2024 EduSport Trophy champion, the 2023 Kaunas Ice Autumn Cup champion, and a two-time Lithuanian national champion (2024–25).
-At the 2025 World Championships, Variakojytė became the first Lithuanian women's single skater to qualify a berth for the country in an Olympic Games.
+She is the 2024 EduSport Trophy champion, the 2023 Kaunas Ice Autumn Cup champion, and a three-time Lithuanian national champion (2024–26).
+At the 2026 Winter Olympics, Variakojytė became the first Lithuanian figure skater to compete in the women's singles event.

 Variakojytė is the 2023 Lithuanian junior national champion and the 2022 Lithuanian junior national silver medalist.

 Career

 Variakojytė began figure skating in 2012 in her hometown, Kaunas.
 Her first coach was Indrė Paulaitienė, before Dmitrij Kozlov became her head coach in 2023.

 She won the silver medal at the Lithuanian Junior Championships in 2022 and gold in 2023.